© © Jim Spiers

 * The unit by which the height of a horse is measured.

-In keeping with the traditions of the farming in Lanarkshire, the Wester Kittochside farm at the National Museum of Rural Life is home to two female Clydesdale horses.
+In keeping with the traditions of the farming in Lanarkshire, the Wester Kittochside farm at the National Museum of Rural Life is home to Clydesdale horses.
 Meet them up at the farm or in the fields.